AbdurRafay-Nasir/Power-Tools/README.md

 - Hides a field only when a given condition is true.

 ### :x: Required
-- Displays an error message (in a helpbox) if object fiels is null.
+- Displays an error message (in a helpbox) if object field is null.
 - Applicable on Object reference fields.

 ### :x: Button